TritonDataCenter/node-sdc-clients/README.md

 See the inline jsdoc.
 We should generate HTML docs from those.
 Have any suggestions for that?

+# Versioning & Changelog

+The version is the "version" field in package.json.
+Please follow these rules:

+- bug fix: increment the patch level
+- feature addition: increment the minor level
+- major architectural change or backward incompat: increment the major level

+A changelog is in CHANGES.md.
+Please add a note for each "interesting" change you make.

 # Tests

     make test